jkariscodes/nairobi-busstops/README.md

   - [References](#references)

 ## Description
-This is a simple web geographic information systems (GIS) application that demonstrates full-stack GIS web development using Django, Leaflet, vanilla JavaScript, CSS and HTML and one that can be forked and customized to your preference.
+This is a simple web geographic information systems (GIS) application that demonstrates full-stack GIS web development using Django, Django REST framework, JavaScript, CSS and HTML and one that can be forked and customized to your preference.

 # Requirements
 1. Python - https://www.python.org/downloads/